Robert Goodwill: Political career

-Goodwill was dismissed from the post of Children's minister on 9 January 2018.
+Goodwill was dismissed from the post of Children's Minister on 9 January 2018.

-Goodwill joined the Environmental Audit Select Committee on 22 January 2018, and the Northern Ireland Affairs Select Committee on 5 March 2018.
-He remained on these two committees until he rejoined the government in March 2019 when he became Minister of State for Agriculture, Fisheries & Food, replacing George Eustice who had resigned over Brexit.
+Goodwill joined the Environmental Audit Select Committee on 22 January 2018 and the Northern Ireland Affairs Select Committee on 5 March 2018.
+He remained on these two committees until he rejoined the government in March 2019, when he became Minister of State for Agriculture, Fisheries, & Food, replacing George Eustice who had resigned over Brexit.

 In the 2019 Conservative Party leadership election, Goodwill supported Jeremy Hunt's candidacy.
 On 25 July 2019, he was dismissed from his role as Minister of State for Agriculture, Fisheries & Food by newly elected Prime Minister Boris Johnson and replaced by George Eustice.

 In the 2019 general election, Goodwill was reelected with a majority of 10,270.

-In 2021 he considered challenging Graham Brady for the chairmanship of the 1922 Committee, but eventually withdrew from the race backing the only opposing candidate Heather Wheeler.
+In 2021, he considered challenging Graham Brady for the chairmanship of the 1922 Committee but eventually withdrew from the race, backing the only opposing candidate Heather Wheeler.

-In May 2022 Goodwill was elected as chairman of the Environment, Food and Rural Affairs Select Committee.
+In May 2022, Goodwill was elected as chairman of the Environment, Food, and Rural Affairs Select Committee.
+He is a member of Conservative Friends of the Countryside, a right-wing group that advocates for the use of neonicotinoid pesticides (which have been banned in the EU as they are lethal to bees), opposes the re-introduction of wild beavers to the UK, supports the burning of peatland (which can have adverse environmental effects) and opposes a ban on imports of endangered animals killed for trophy hunting.

+He announced in April 2023 that he would retire at the 2024 general election.

+He left a permanent mark on England's roads in the form of the yellow plate for motor caravan parking restrictions.
+As MP for Scarborough and Whitby, he asked the Department for Transport to do something to make such restrictions enforceable.
+The sign was included in special authorisations issued to all local authorities in 2012; these remain the legal basis for the sign.

+In 2025, Goodwill ran as a Conservative Party candidate for the Weaponess & Ramshill ward of the newly-formed Scarborough Town Council, but was unsuccessful, coming sixth in a field of eight candidates, ahead only of two other Conservative candidates.

 Expenses

-In 2000 whilst working as a Conservative MEP, Goodwill highlighted the generous allowances given to MEPs when he stated that he bought return air tickets from Bradford to Brussels for £160 and claimed, legally, £500.
+In 2000, whilst working as a Conservative MEP, Goodwill highlighted the generous allowances given to MEPs when he stated that he bought return air tickets from Bradford to Brussels for £160 and claimed, legally, £500.
 The Conservative Party criticised his actions.
 Goodwill later donated £2,000 to local charities following feedback from constituents.

 In 2013, following on from a review of capital gains made by MPs from their tax-payer funded second homes, the Independent Parliamentary Standards Authority ordered Goodwill to repay £4,963.39.